A cultural-historical stroll through Prenzlauer Berg

 Paul Sullivan is a writer, photographer and the founder of Slow Travel Berlin.
-He has written several guidebooks about Berlin – including the Rough Guide to Berlin and National Geographic’s Walking Berlin – and abundant articles for The Guardian, The Sunday Times, National Geographic UK and more.
-He also co-runs STB's Literary Tour and Improve Your Photography workshop.
+He has written several guidebooks about Berlin – including the Rough Guide to Berlin, Wallpaper Berlin, and National Geographic’s Walking Berlin – and abundant articles for The Guardian, The Sunday Times, The Telegraph, National Geographic UK, Afar.com and more.

 €20 per person for two hours.
 Private tours and groups can be arranged in advance.
 Please contact firstname.lastname@example.org